 It is for this reason, its mild umami-ness, that dashi can be incorporated into so many different dishes, soups, and sauces.
-It brings up the flavour of ramen, miso soup etc. It is also used at all levels of cuisine, such as ceremonial kaiseki or a sumo wrestlers stew chankonabe (O’Connor, K., 2017).
+It brings up the flavor of ramen, miso soup, etc. It is also used at all levels of cuisine, such as ceremonial kaiseki or a sumo wrestler stew chankonabe (O’Connor, K., 2017).

 Shojin Ryori which means the pursuit of a perfect state of mind is a traditional Japanese Vegetarian Cusine or “Temple Food” that was developed by Zen Buddhists in the 12 century.
 It became frowned on to consume animal flesh in all its forms as a result in the making of dashi katsuobushi was omitted and replaced with dried shiitake mushrooms so as to enhance the umami flavor of the broth (Riccardi, V.A, 2003., & ed., Edelstein, S., 2011).

 Five dashi stocks are very common in Japanese cuisine, appearing throughout the country being used in homes and restaurants alike.
 When you begin to make most dashi you begin with konbu or kelp, heck, even dulse can be used to make dashi.
 You leave the seaweed in soft, room temperature of cool water for between 30 minutes to overnight (I like to leave it overnight).
 Once the konbu has soaked the steps change depending on the kind of dashi you wish to make.
 An important thing to note, no matter the type of dashi that you are making is that it does not at any point boil!
 After the konbu has soaked and it is ready for the next part of your dashi making process it can be heated slightly but never to the point of boiling (O’Connor, K., 2017).